 Rossfeld Panorama Strasse is an iconic road in the Bavarian Alps

-The Roßfeldpanoramastraße is the name of a very scenic toll-Alpine road located in Bavaria, in the south-east of Germany.
-It has a part on Austrian territory.
+The Roßfeldpanoramastraße (Rossfeld Panoramic Road) is a very scenic toll-Alpine drive located in the state of Bavaria, in Germany.

 How long is the Rossfeld Panorama Strasse?